alercah/rado/design.md

 necessary for the language:

-1. It would be nice to be able to provide human-readable names for functions used in evaluations, for functionality like producing a human-readable list of missing requirements for an item.
+1. It would be nice to be able to provide human-readable names for functions and other intermediates used in evaluations, for functionality like producing a human-readable list of missing requirements for an item.
 1. It would be nice to support some form of simplification or coalescing in order to be able to do things like automatically calculate the requirements to complete a dungeon.